Self-Host Hermes Agent on a VPS

 How do I update Hermes Agent?

 Hermes Agent includes a built-in update command.
-Before updating, back up your data.
+Back up first, then update:

 hermes update